DeafBun/Makeplace-To-Teamcraft/README.md

 =============================================================================================================================

 KNOWN ISSUES:
 If you notice an item is not there!
 Let me know!
-Currently this program skips:
-Hannish Interior Walls applied to Blank Interior Walls (as of makeplace v119, though it will automatically work after the bug in makeplace is squished!)
+Currently this program skips things when it cannot find a valid item id!
+So.... let me know what was skipped and ill file a bug report with Jawslouis and get it fixed proper!